 - Pregnant females dig nesting burrows that are deeper and more elaborate.
 It is called nursery burrows and has multiple chambers and entrances.
 Female carries vegetation, leaves, and twigs between her hind feet and tail into the burrow and accumulates it in the nesting chamber.
-After laying eggs, the breeding female blocks her elaborate burrow with plugs at intervals probably to protect the eggs from predators and the raising level of water as well as to regulate temperature and humidity in the burrow.
+After laying eggs, the breeding female blocks her elaborate burrow with plugs at intervals probably to protect the eggs from predators and the rising level of the water as well as to regulate temperature and humidity in the burrow.
 When a mother female leaves to forage, she closes the opening of the burrow with a soft covering of soil and debris.

 - Platypus sleep for an average time of about 14 hours per day.
-Their high calorie diet of crustaceans enables them to sleep for such a long time.
+Their high-calorie diet of crustaceans enables them to sleep for such a long time.
 It is also found that about 60% of their daily sleep is brain active REM.

 The following are the major physical or structural and physiological adaptations of the platypus:

 - Platypus has dense and waterproof fur, which has a texture like that of a mole’s fur.

 - Their fur also traps a layer of insulating air, which keeps the animal warm.

 - Platypus has a streamlined body that is well-adapted for swimming in water.

 - The streamlined shape of the body reduces the friction drag and allows the animal to swim fast.

 - Platypus has broad and flat-shaped tails, which they use for swimming.